stefanbohacek/fediverse-explorer/README.md

 ## Features

 - browse hashtags across multiple Mastodon instances
-- view posts from your own instance
+- open posts from your own instance
 - automatic dark mode

 ## How it works